hashicorp/terraform-website/content/source/docs/cloud/registry/using.html.md

 }
 ```

 If you're using the SaaS version of Terraform Cloud, the hostname is `app.terraform.io`; Terraform Enterprise instances have their own hostnames.
 The second part of the source string (the namespace) is the name of your organization.
 If you are using a shared module with Terraform Enterprise, be sure to use the module's organization name in the module source, which may be different than your organization's name.
+The source string shown on a module's registry page will always include the proper organization name.

 For more details on using modules in Terraform configurations, see ["Configuration Language: Modules"](/docs/configuration/modules.html) in the Terraform docs.